 On boscia‘s website, it states:

-Their claim of expanding into international markets and lack of control in terms of the testing methods conducted by outside government simply implies that they are selling their products in countries that require animal testing by law.
+Boscia’s statement of expanding into international markets and their inability to control testing methods conducted by outside government implies that they are selling their products in countries that require animal testing by law.
 Currently, Mainland China is the only country that requires all imported cosmetics to be tested on animals.

 This led me to directly ask boscia if they’re selling in China or not.